 Iconic Waikīkī Beach is Honolulu’s crescent-shaped, silken-sand paradise just blocks from the Hawaiʻi Convention Center.
 Lining Waikīkī’s beachfront and on both sides of Kalākaua Avenue, the main boulevard that parallels the shoreline, are a wide range of hotels and resorts affording stunning views of the city, mountains and the Pacific Ocean.

-Waikīkī is home to internationally renowned hotels and resorts as well as boutique and value-oriented properties, with a combined 30,000 overnight rooms.
+Waikīkī is home to internationally renowned hotels and resorts as well as boutique and value-oriented properties, with a combined 30,000 hotel rooms.
 Many of Waikīkī’s properties are meetings powerhouses, offering extensive meeting space, sprawling ballrooms, dedicated conference centers and distinctive event venues.

-It’s also easy and safe to get around in Waikīkī, so when business ends, attendees can confidently pursue whatever adventure captures their imagination: watersports, lūʻau, dining, shopping or something as simple as people-watching, lounging, or an evening stroll on the beach.
+It’s also easy and safe to get around in Waikīkī, so when business ends, attendees can confidently pursue whatever adventure captures their imagination: water sports, lūʻau, dining, shopping or something as simple as people-watching, lounging, or an evening stroll on the beach.

 Oʻahu’s Top Attractions